openedx/edx-ace/docs/decisions/0002-push-notifications.rst

-The presence of `push_notification_extra_context` will be checked in the `CoursePushNotificationOptout`, and based on this, it will be determined whether the `PushNotificationChannel` is allowed.
+The presence of `push_notification_extra_context` will be checked in the `CoursePushNotificationOptout`, and based on the output it will be determined whether a message can be sent to `PushNotificationChannel`.

 It should also be noted that django-push-notifications_ does not currently implement sending notifications to IOS devices using the FCM channel, although the FCM service itself supports it.
-This means that support for IOS devices should be added on the edx-ace side.
+Therefore it was decided to add support for IOS devices on the edx-ace side.
-At the moment, we didn't plan to add this directly to the django-push-notifications_ package, but to limit it to an additional method in `PushNotificationChannel` that implements the collection of the necessary context for iOS devices to send notifications to them as well.
+An additional method will be added to `PushNotificationChannel`, this method implements the collection of the necessary context parameters for iOS devices to send a push notification using FCM service.

-This will involve:
+In the future this change will be contributed to the django-push-notifications_ package.

+The implementation of all decisions listed above involve:
   - PushNotificationRenderer: Responsible for formatting and structuring the content of a push notification.
 This includes setting the notification's title, body, and optional data payload.
 The renderer will ensure that the notification content